MicrosoftDocs/azure-docs/articles/api-management/developer-portal-faq.md

 In most cases - no.

 If your API Management service is in an internal VNet, your developer portal is only accessible from within the network.
+The management endpoint's host name must resolve to the internal VIP of the service from the machine you use to access the portal's administrative interface.
+Make sure the management endpoint is registered in the DNS.
+In case of misconfiguration, you'll see an error: `Unable to start the portal.
+See if settings are specified correctly in the configuration (...)`.

-If your API Management service is in an internal VNet and you're accessing it through Application Gateway from the internet, you may need to disable Web Application Firewall rules.
+If your API Management service is in an internal VNet and you're accessing it through Application Gateway from the internet, make sure to enable connectivity to the developer portal and the management endpoints of API Management.
+You may need to disable Web Application Firewall rules.
 See [this documentation article](api-management-howto-integrate-internal-vnet-appgateway.md) for more details.

 ## I assigned a custom API Management domain and the published portal doesn't work